ApexRMS/prioritizr/docs/spatial_formulation_tutorial.md

 1\.
 Open SyncroSim Studio.

 2\.
 In this example, you will review a pre-configured library.
-To do so, select **File > New > From Online Template...**
+To do so, select **File > New > From Online Template...**.

 <img align="center" style="padding: 13px" width="500" src="assets/images/screenshot7.png">